-Concert Choir is a general level choral performance group, exploring literature from a wide range of styles and time periods.
+Concert Choir is a performing ensemble open to all singers.
+During a student's four years at the High School they will experience repertoire from a wide range of styles and time periods.
 Vocal health and skills are emphasized including appropriate breathing, posture, tone production, sight reading and part singing skills.
 No previous vocal experience is required.
 At home practice is expected.
 Concert participation is mandatory.
-Prior to each concert there will be a mandatory, evening rehearsal.
 Grades will be based upon rehearsal participation and behavior, concert and dress rehearsal attendance, and recording assignments.
 Student pianists are welcome to take this course as approved by the teacher.

-HONORS CHOIR Honors Course #8224
+HONORS CHOIR